watem-sedem/watem-sedem/docs/tutorial.rst

 Tutorial
 ########

+In this tutorial we will give a short overview on how the CN-WS model can be configured for practical use.
-To use CN-WS a .ini configuration file is needed.
-In this tutorial we will explain how this configuration file is made and how model options are enabled or disabled.
+On the one hand, we will explain how the configuration file (``.ini``-file) should be made, and on the other hand, how the prefered model options are enabled or disabled.

 0. Getting started
 ******************

-Install a simple text editor like `notepad++ <https://notepad-plus-plus.org/>`_.
-This editor is needed to edit the configuration file.
-A GIS program is also needed to create the input rasters and to view the output rasters.
-We recommend `QGIS <https://www.qgis.org>`_ or `Saga <http://www.saga-gis.org/>`_.
-In this tutorial we will not explain how to use GIS, not how to make the input rasters, these are basic GIS-tasks and these are explained in several tutorials on the net.
+First of all, an installation of a simple text editor like `notepad++ <https://notepad-plus-plus.org/>`_ is needed in order to edit the configuration file (``.ini``-file).
+A GIS program is needed as well to create the necessary input rasters and to view the output rasters.
+We recommend
+`QGIS <https://www.qgis.org>`_ or `Saga GIS <http://www.saga-gis.org/>`_.
+In this tutorial we will not explain how to use GIS, nor how to make the input rasters, these are basic GIS-tasks and these are explained in several tutorials online.
 We encourage readers to start the tutorial by using the tutorial_1.ini file, and adapt this file according to the exercise.
-The other tutorial ini files in the tutorials folder can be used to check your adaptation.
+This file can be found on the github page of CN-WS, under the folder: `docs/tutorials <https://github.com/cn-ws/cn-ws/tree/master/docs/tutorials>`_.
+The other tutorial ini-files in the tutorials folder can be used to check your adaptations.

-First, you need to download the latest release of the model.
+Then, you need to download the latest release of the model.
 Pre-build binaries exist for windows and linux.
 It is also possible to build the model from source.
 See :ref:`the installation page <install>` for more information.

-All example model runs described below make use of the test dataset which is available in the repository under testfiles/molenbeek/modelinput.
-The ini-files used in these tutorials can be found in the docs folder of the repository.
+All example model runs described below make use of the test dataset which is available in the repository under `testfiles/molenbeek/modelinput <https://github.com/cn-ws/cn-ws/tree/master/testfiles/molenbeek>`_.

+.. _tutsection1:
 1. A basic model run with WaTEM/SEDEM
 *************************************

 As a first exercise in the tutorial we will make a basic model run with the WaTEM/SEDEM module of CN-WS.
-The basic model run includes only mandatory files and input.
+The basic model run includes only mandatory input files.
 This run does not use advanced :ref:`model options <usage>`.
 All keywords used in an ini-file are explained in the :ref:`reference <usage>`.

 .. literalinclude:: tutorials/tutorial_1.ini
     :language: ini

-In the folder where you have build the model, or installed the binary, you can run in your terminal
+After navigating to the folder where you have build the model, or installed the binary, you can use your terminal to run the model, as follows:

 .. code-block:: bash